 62% of the population across the Chelmsford district have a parish or town council, as well as Chelmsford City Council and Essex County Council.
 The other 38% (within the urban centre of the city) do not have that very local voice.

-There are two main aspects to the review: (a) should the 38% currently without local representation have a change (e.g. set up community/parish council or an alternative such as area committees), or remain as they are; and (b) are changes needed to existing parishes.
+There are two main aspects to the review: (a) should the 38% currently without local representation have a change (such as set up community/parish council or an alternative such as area committees), or remain as they are; and (b) are changes needed to existing parishes.

 Boundaries of existing local councils may need to change, especially in areas which have seen a great deal of development that may have crossed boundaries.
 For these reasons, the City Council is carrying out public consultation from Monday 18 January to Thursday 18 March 2021.
 Have your say at www.chelmsford.gov.uk/cgr.
 Information about the different parishes, including an interactive map, can be found at www.chelmsford.gov.uk/parishes